SuperOfficeDocs/superoffice-docs/user-guide/en/diary/invitation/receive.md

 * If you accept an invitation and subsequently open the dialog for follow-ups, you cannot edit any information about the follow-up except for the **Priority**, **Completed** and **Alarm** fields.
 Other changes can be made only by the person who sent the invitation.

-* If you assign a follow-up to another user (change owner), and the recipient declines it, this works as described under [Receive responses to invitations][4].
+* If you assign a follow-up to another user (change owner), and the recipient declines it, this works as when you [handle responses to invitations][4].

 * If you close the **Invitations** dialog without accepting or declining the invitation, the follow-up remains there and an eye icon ![icon][img7] is displayed next to your name in the **Appointment**, **Task** or **Phone Call** dialog to show that you have seen it, but not made a decision.